-Preparing for her arrival can really make the transition super smooth.
-There are a few things you should know in advance, like the fact that she could have some mobility issues that require slight modifications (such as easy-to-enter litterboxes and ramps), she might require a little extra help or encouragement when it comes to eating, drinking and grooming, and depending on her health and your vet’s recommendation, she may need to see the vet at least twice a year.
+Preparing for your new older cat’s arrival can smooth the transition.
+There are a few things you should know in advance, like the fact that she could have some mobility issues that require slight modifications (such as easy-to-enter litterboxes and ramps), she might need a little extra help or encouragement when it comes to eating, drinking, and grooming, and depending on her health and your vet’s recommendation, she may need to see the vet at least twice a year.

 A cat is considered mature when she reaches 1 year of age, but this doesn’t mean that the cat stops growing.
 By the age of 9-12 months, kittens have reached a length and weight close to their full-grown size.
 After that, most cats continue to grow at a much slower rate until they are around 18 months old.
 The time it takes for your cat to become a fully-grown adult also depends on her breed.
 Some large breeds such as Maine Coon may take up to 2-4 years to fully grow.

 An adult cat is fully mature after around 7 years of age.
 This is well into her forties in human years.

 Absolutely yes!
 While it is so easy to be charmed by playful little kittens, they grow up quickly into older cats too.
 They are also very energetic and require a lot of attention and playtime.
 If you are a working adult or mellow yourself, having an older cat can be the ideal companion.
 Also, starting with an older cat whose temperament is mellow can set you both up for a long life of happiness together.
 And let’s be honest; older cats are super adorable!
 Here are some tips for adopting a senior cat.

 What Are The Benefits To Adopting A Senior Cat?